+Ginyu sniffed and blithely ignored the irritating smirk tugging at the corners of the other man's mouth.
 "If you want to be vulgar about it, in a manner of speaking, yes.
-And I spent far too much time and effort procuring that ship from the Earl of Buu-"
+And I spent far too much time and effort procuring that ship from the Earl de Buu-"

-"But I saw your ship in the harbour just a half-hour ago," said Krillen, passing the port.
-"No one could've sailed off with it in that time, not even the King of Thieves!"
+"Well if that ain't poetic irony...
+Wait, hold on - I saw your ship in the harbour just a half-hour ago," said Krillen, dutifully topping their drinks up.
+"No one could've sailed off with it in that time, not even the King of Thieves."

 "Ah!"
 Ginyu shouted, grinning.
 "And here we come to my point.
 How might one go about contacting the King of Thieves?
 I was led to believe you were an acquaintance of his.
 You know.
 Fellow who lives in the Deadly Deserts.
 Long hair.
 No ball in his canon, if you get my meaning.
 Thinks a flying cat follows him round.
 Nice port, by the by.
 Good age."

 "Yamcha?
-Well, yeah.
+Well, yeah sure.
 I know him."
 Krillen shrugged.
-"He comes in here for a pint round eight."
+"Crazy as a fruitbat, but good at what he does.
+He's been doing business around the Crooked Nook lately.
+Usually comes in here for a pint round six."

 Ginyu stroked his chin musingly.
 "That so…that so…"